The Bank of England supervises three main types of FMI:

 How does the Bank supervise FMIs?

 We published our approach to supervising FMIs in 2013.
 It sets out our objectives and our expectations of the FMIs, and how we will assess the FMI against these objectives.
+In 2018 the Bank published its approach to supervising service providers to recognised payment systems specified under the Banking Act 2009.

 We work with the Financial Conduct Authority (FCA) and overseas regulators to supervise FMIs.
 We have signed a memorandum of understanding on supervising FMIs with the FCA.
 Our standards for supervising FMIs are framed by the international CPSS/IOSCO principles for financial market infrastructures.